mitchallen/drawing-kit/packages/svg-tile/README.md

 ## Usage

+### Step 1.
+Create a new project

+* Create a new project
+* Install the package (see instructions above)

-### Define an input file
+### Step 2.
+Define an input file

-First define an input file and save as **./input/source.svg**:
+Define an input file and save as **./input/source.svg**:

-The input file should an SVG file that contains:
+The input file should be an SVG file that contains:
 * a **style** section
 * a **defs** section which defines all the tiles with ids

+For example:

 ```svg
 <svg viewBox="0 0 1024 1024" xmlns="http://www.w3.org/2000/svg" width="1024" height="1024">